 Smaller companies can also gain advantage over larger competitors in these two important ways:

 Your Product at Shelf.
-All companies must play by the retailer’s rules to get on the shelf, but once their product is established, small and medium-sized companies can beat the big brands by combining effective package design with effective merchandising.
+All companies must play by the retailer’s rules to get on the shelf, but once their product is established, small and medium-sized companies can beat the big brands by combining effective packaging design with effective merchandising.
 Mini-displays, for example, are a cost-effective option that can dramatically improve your overall impact.
 By sitting on the shelf, mini-displays can cleverly showcase the product and provide additional point of purchase appeal.
 Additionally, if the nature of your product demands closer consumer examination (e.g. out of the package), mini-displays can help reduce that behavior.
 (They can also reduce the risk of having products parts or pieces pilfered from the product package.)

 The Out of Box Experience.
 In addition to leveraging opportunities in store, smaller companies can beat larger competitors by designing a more thoughtful and consistent customer experience once the product gets home.
 Attention to details with the entire “out of box” process should be strategically considered– ranging from internal packaging and clear instructions, to the availability of online and telephone support.
 This will not only increase the likelihood of a positive experience, but could also drive additional sales and lucrative word-of-mouth endorsements: the most powerful form of advertising in today’s world of real-time consumer feedback.